kaltura/DeveloperPortalDocs/documentation/01_VPaaS-API-Getting-Started/Getting-Started-VPaaS-API.md

 >  Note: Kaltura manages all forms of media files, including video, image, and audio files.
 It even provides APIs to host, deliver and process document files, such as PDF and PPT files, to create rich experiences such as synchronized side-by-side video and presentation slides.

 Which method you chose to implement depends on your application needs.
-Below are the two main methods for uploading files:
+The following are the two main methods for uploading files.

 ### Upload Files Using JavaScript with the jQuery Upload Widget